 by Carly Schorman

 Getting your music “out there” has certainly changed a lot in the last decade or two.
 If you wanted to DIY it to rockstardom in 1995, you’d have to get demos made (like, physically made) and then you’d have to go buy stamps.
-And then you’d have to research addresses for music publications and radio stations and labels.
+And then you’d have to research addresses for music publications, radio stations, and record labels.

 The Age of the Internet changed all that.
-In some ways for the better, while in others, not so much.
+In some ways for the better, while in others ways, not so much.
 In addition to zines and FM options of days past, we now have music blogs and podcasts and playlists and a myriad of other ways to reach new listeners.

-And because it’s now easier than ever to connect to these outlets, that also means they are often inundated with a deluge of submissions from musicians.
-Thankfully, for us, there is Submithub.
-Created by the founder of Indie Shuffle, Submithub is a means of connecting blogs and labels to musicians and their reps.
+And because it’s now easier than ever to connect to media outlets, that also means they are often inundated with a deluge of submissions from musicians.
+Thankfully, for all involved, there is Submithub.
+Created by the founder of Indie Shuffle, Submithub is a means of connecting blogs and labels to musicians and their reps and has since expanded to include radio stations, Spotify playlist makers, and other music-industry “influencers.”

-Annnnd ever since we at YabYum switched to using Submithub to help streamline our submissions, we’ve been getting loads questions from friends and readers alike about how to best utilize the website to get their music out there.
+Ever since we at YabYum switched to using Submithub to help streamline our submissions, we received loads questions from friends and readers alike about how to best utilize the website to get their music out there.
 There are hundreds of labels and blogs that use Submithub to find new music and connect to new artists.

 We thought it might be best to just share our suggestions for using Submithub with everyone.